General Manager / Sales Manager

 When Nokian Tyres develops its products, it aims at sustainable safety and environmental friendliness throughout the life cycle of the product.
 The company reported net sales of more than EUR 1.5 billion in 2013 and had 4,170 employees at the end of the year.
 Nokian Tyres plc’s shares are quoted on NASDAQ OMX in Helsinki

-Designed to meet just about any demands, Nynas tyre oils are globally available.
+Designed to meet just about any demands, Nynas tyre and rubber oils are globally available.

-Here you will find a selection of Nynas Tyre oils based on their key characteristics, including viscosity.
+Here you will find a selection of Nynas tyre and rubber oils based on their key characteristics, including viscosity.
 For more information on each product, simply download the relevant Product and Safety Data Sheets.
 See all products

 email@example.comView all contacts